spectrocloud/librarium/docs/docs-content/clusters/palette-virtual-clusters/configure-oidc-virtual-cluster.md

 1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.

 2. If a cluster group does not exist, you will need to create a host cluster and then create the cluster group.
-Refer to [Create and Manage Cluster Groups](../../clusters/cluster-groups/create-cluster-group.md).
+Refer to [Create and Manage Cluster Groups](../../clusters/cluster-groups/create-cluster-group.md) for guidance.

 3. If a cluster group exists, navigate to the left **Main Menu** and click on **Cluster Groups**.